 Section 2 – Commencement

-Section 2 provides that the CR Code 2025 commences on the day it is registered on the Federal Register of Legislation, except for Section 5, day on which the consumer credit is entered into (a), day on which the consumer credit is terminated or otherwise ceases to be in force (a), maximum amount of credit available under the consumer credit (e), and Schedule 2, paragraph 17(2).
-Further explanations about the need for additional transition periods is set out in paragraphs 9(b) and 129 below.
+Section 2 provides that the CR Code 2025 commences on the day it is registered on the Federal Register of Legislation, unless a transition period applies to a particular provision.

 Section 3 – Authority

-Section 3 provides that the instrument is a CR Code as described in s 26N of the Act.
+Section 3 provides that the instrument is a CR Code as described in section 26N of the Act.
 This section also makes clear that the CR Code 2025 is included on the Codes Register maintained by the Commissioner, therefore making it the ‘registered CR Code’ described in the Act.

 Section 4 – This CR Code